hemeac/kiwiTechTree/README.md

 Shuffled the tech node.

 ## Science Param Editor 12.0
 Increases science within Kerbin slightly, but generally decreases the multiplier of most other planets.
-Current support for Stock, OPM, GEP, and MPE.
+Current support for Stock, Galileo Planet Pack, Grannus Expansion Pack, Outer Planets Mod, and Minor Planets Expansion.

 ## Smart Docking Aid 1.0
 As SAS levels are available only through upgrades, the docking aid is added to ALL probes.
 It currently is not possible to make it available when probes are upgraded.
 It's use thus functionally needs to be "role played".